Rugby League Park

-Orangetheory Stadium is a rugby football stadium in Christchurch, New Zealand.
-It was formerly called AMI Stadium, and before that, the Addington Showgrounds.
+Rugby League Park is a sports stadium in Christchurch, New Zealand.
+It is currently known for sponsorship reasons as Apollo Projects Stadium, and non-commercially as Christchurch Stadium.

+The stadium was originally known as the Addington Showgrounds until 1997.
+Due to sponsorships since 2012 it was also named AMI Stadium and Orangetheory Stadium.

+Rugby League Park is part of a complex with Wolfbrook Arena and Addington Raceway in the suburb of Addington.

 History

+20th century

-The park is part of a complex with Christchurch Arena and Addington Raceway and has hosted international rugby league matches since the 1950s, including World Cup matches in 1975, 1977, 1988, 1990 and 1991.
+The park has hosted international rugby league matches since the 1950s, including World Cup matches in 1975, 1977, 1988, 1990 and 1991.

 The ground was bought by Canterbury Rugby League from the Christchurch City Council in the 1990s.

 It was at this ground that the Kiwis won the 1988 Great Britain Lions tour's sole test in New Zealand to qualify for the 1985–1988 Rugby League World Cup final.